Brand Names: Parlodel

 What is the most important information I should know about Parlodel (Parlodel)?

-You should not use Parlodel if you have uncontrolled high blood pressure, if you have high blood pressure caused by pregnancy (eclampsia or preeclampsia), or if you have recently had a baby and you have a history of coronary artery disease or severe heart disease.
+You should not use Parlodel if you have uncontrolled high blood pressure, if you have high blood pressure caused by pregnancy (eclampsia or preeclampsia), or if you recently had a baby and you have a history of coronary artery disease or severe heart disease.
 You may need to stop taking Parlodel if you become pregnant during treatment.
 Follow your doctor's instructions.

 Tell your doctor right away if you become pregnant while taking bromocriptine.